 Cameras vs. CGI: The story of motion blur

-Once you see it, the lack of motion blur in video games and in software is painfully obvious.
+Once you see it, the lack of motion blur in many video games and software is painfully obvious.
 Dmitri Shuralyov has created a nifty WebGL demo that simulates motion blur.
 Move your mouse around quickly to see the effect.

 Motion blur, as defined at Wikipedia, is

 ...the apparent streaking of rapidly moving objects in a still image or a sequence of images such as a movie or animation.
 It results when the image being recorded changes during the recording of a single frame, either due to rapid movement or long exposure.